Skip to main content

 • “Beautiful artwork and atmosphere; the surrealism of this game kind of reminds me of Twin Peaks.”

-• “I recommend Pavilion to all puzzle fans, especially those who like the atmosphere presented.”
+• “I recommend Pavilion to all puzzle fans, especially those who appreciate the atmosphere presented.”

 • stability

-The game's stability has been criticized for numerous game-breaking glitches and persistent bugs, leading to a frustrating experience for players.
-While some gameplay remains smooth, the prevalence of graphical issues and the overall bugginess have left many feeling that they received an unfinished product rather than a polished release.
+The game's stability has been criticized for numerous game-breaking glitches and graphics issues, leading to a frustrating experience for players.
+While some gameplay remains smooth, the overall impression is that the game feels unfinished and overly buggy.

 • “I paid for the finished product, not for the buggy beta!”